-Optical analysis of the filters
+4. Optical analysis of the filters

-Figure 2: Schematic of spectrometric and irradiance measurements.
+Figure 2.
+Schematic of spectrometric and irradiance measurements.

-In this section, the relative power transmission/reflection, as well as the transmission and reflection spectrum of the filters used for the Voltiris solar modules are shown.

-The optical analysis was done inside a laboratory.
-The schematic of the measurement is displayed in figure 2.
+The relative power transmission/reflection, as well as the transmission and reflection spectrum of the filters used for the Voltiris solar modules were measured.
+The schematic of the measurements is displayed in figure 2.
 Filters were fixed to a mounting system, placed 95 cm from a 1000 W lamp.
-The spectrum was measured with a Oceaninsight Flame USB spectrometer from 300 nm to 850 nm.
+The spectrum was measured with an Oceaninsight Flame USB spectrometer from 300 nm to 850 nm.
 The spectra were normalised with the assumption that no losses are created by the filters and that the sum of the transmitted and reflected irradiance is equal to the incident irradiance.
 The global irradiance was measured with a Kipp&Zonen CMP10 pyranometer in a dark environment, allowing the hypothesis that the only source of light was the lamp.
 The reference spectrum was recorded at the location of the filter, 95 cm from the lamp.
 The transmitted and reflected spectra were measured 3 cm behind and 3 cm in front of the filter, respectively.
+Global irradiance measurements with the pyranometer on filter 1 showed that 201 W/m2 of an incident 395 W/m2 were transmitted.
+For an agrivoltaic setting, this translates to 51 % of the incident global radiation being transmitted to the plants, while 49 % being reflected onto the solar panel.
+The spectral transmission coefficient is defined as and the resulting relative spectral power is with the AM1.5 spectrum according to ASTM G173 standard up to 1100 nm, the band gap of silicon.